nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
     * Use case ends.

-* 2b.
-User requests to delete all friends.
-   * 2b1.
-Amigos deletes all friends and clears the user input.

-   Use case ends.

 * 3a.
-No name is entered by the user.
+No name or index is entered by the user.
    * 3a1.
-Amigos requests user to enter a name.
+Amigos shows an error message showing the correct command format.
    * 3a2.
-User reenters the command along with a valid name.
+User reenters the command along with a valid name or index.

-   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b again.
+   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 * 3b.
 Amigos finds no contact with the given name.
     * 3b1.
-Amigos requests user to check input and reenter.
+Amigos throws an error message that the name entered is invalid.
     * 3b2.
 User reenters the command along with a valid name.

+    Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

+* 3c.
+An invalid index is provided.
+    * 3c1.
+Amigos throws an error message that the index entered is invalid.
+    * 3c2.
+User reenters the command along with a valid index.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b again.

 **Use case: F04 - Checking details of a friend**